 - Expand your Williams network and connect with willing mentors by industry, major, geographic area, demographic info, help topic, and other criteria of your choosing

-- Send messages or schedule phone/video conversations to establish short-term or long-term engagements with alumni who can offer insight on career direction, industry nuances, or the Williams experience
+- Send messages or schedule phone/video conversations with alumni who can offer insight on career direction, industry nuances, or the Williams experience

 - Participate in a one-day-long job shadow experience which provides Ephs the opportunity to observe target industries through the lens of alums in the field.
 Ephs may “test” a career while also building industry contacts.